thel3onardo/defsafe-code-challenge/README.md

 ## Goal
 The project's goal is to build a simple application that displays cat facts.
 It was requested the use of the public <a href="">Cats API</a>, <a href="">Nuxt</a> as a meta framework and <a href="">TailwindCSS</a> as a styling engine.

 For caching the API requests, I took advantage of the Nitro's built-in cache alongisde Nuxt server routes.
-For unit testing, I used the official nuxt-test-utils library alongisde Vitest, as a test runner.
+For unit testing, I used the official nuxt-test-utils library alongside Vitest, as a test runner.

 ## Running the project